infracamp/infracamp/docs/mission/index.md

     will end up being obsolete in a few years.
 So why not rely on a agnostic approach?
 An infrastructure approach build for change and multiple languages.
 ---
+## Agile manifesto

+We consent to and live the [agile manifesto](https://agilemanifesto.org/principles.html):

+- Our highest priority is to satisfy the customer through early and continuous delivery of valuable software
+- Working software is the primary measure of progress
+- The best architectures, requirements, and designs emerge from self-organizing teams
+- Business people and developers work together daily throughout the project
+- Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.
+- The most efficient and effective method of conveying information to and within a development team is face-to-face conversation

 ## Superiority

 There are lots of programming languages and frameworks out right now.
 And each developer has own